sizeru/digipedal/README.md

 # A Digital Guitar Pedal
 This is a digital guitar pedal which can be controlled from a handheld device.
-Created by Nathan, Jay, Joseph, and Christian as our final project for HCI.
+Created by Nathan, Jay, Joshua, and Christian as our final project for HCI.

 ## Summary
 A product that allows users to experiment with several different guitar pedals digitally.